 Using Less Water

-We also didn’t continuously run water while brushing our teeth or washing our faces at night.
+- We don’t continuously run water while brushing our teeth or washing our faces at night.

-Employing the “if it’s brown flush it down, if it’s yellow, let it mellow” method, saves toilet flushes.
+- Employing the “if it’s brown flush it down, if it’s yellow, let it mellow” method, saves toilet flushes, making our house more eco friendly.

 Now that we have a well, we are still in the habit of conserving precious water resources.